 CAREER Strategies (CA 253)

-This course is designed to increase awareness of the career decision making process, explore career choices and expand understanding of the relationship between education and the world of work.
-Emphasis will be placed on self-assessment as it relates to career decision-making, tackling the job search, issues related to hiring and the workplace, and the graduate school admissions process.
-This course satisfies the CAREER component of the Trek graduation requirment.
+This course is designed to increase awareness of the career development process, explore career choices, and expand understanding of the relationship between education and the world of work.
+Emphasis will be placed on critical thinking as it relates to professional discernment and the 21st century career landscape, and professional development as it relates to job searches, resume building, issues related to hiring and the workplace, and the graduate school admissions process.
+This course satisfies the CAREER component of Trek.